MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 Let’s start by using Copilot Studio to create a new copilot.
 The copilot will initially have very limited capabilities, which you’ll extend later in the exercise.

 1. In a web browser, navigate to [Copilot Studio](https://copilotstudio.microsoft.com/) at `https://copilotstudio.microsoft.com/`, signing in with your work or school account if prompted.

-    The Copilot Studio home page lists any copilots you have recently worked on, and also may include *Copilot for Microsoft 365*; which you can extend using Copilot Studio.
+Skip any welcome messages.

+    The first time you open Copilot Studio, it may display a chat interface to create your first copilot.
+If this happens, click the **...** menu at the top right (next to the **Create** button) and select **Cancel copilot creation** to leave the chat interface and view the Copilot Studio home page, which should look similar to this:

     ![Screenshot of the Copilot Studio home page.](media/copilot-studio-home.png)

+    On the home page, you can start creating a copilot and view copilots you have recently worked on.
+The Power Apps **environment** in which your copilots are defined is shown at the top of the page.
+You can also also navigate to the **Create** page for more copilot creation options and the **Copilots** page to view all of your existing copilots.

+    > **Note**: In addition to copilots you have created, you may see other copilots such as **Copilot for Microaoft 365**, which you can use Copilot Studio to extend.

 1. In the navigation pane on the left, select **Create** to view a page on which you can create a new copilot, like this:

     ![Screenshot of the Create page in Copilot Studio.](media/create-copilot.png)

     You can create a copilot or a copilot action, or you can start with a template.
-In this exercise, you'll creaete a new copilot.
+In this exercise, you'll create a new copilot.

 1. Select the option to create a **New copilot**.
 Copilot Studio responds by providing a chat interface in which you can describe the functionality of the copilot you want to build - essentially, you can use a copilot to create a copilot!